National Merit Scholarship Program

 The student's responses to items on the PSAT/NMSQT answer sheet that are specific to NMSC program entry determine whether the individual meets requirements to participate in the National Merit Scholarship Program.
 Click here to see NMSC program entry items on the PSAT/NMSQT answer sheet.
 Score reports provided for test takers and their schools indicate whether the student meets program entry requirements.
 A school official or the student should report immediately to NMSC any error or change in reported information that may affect participation. back to top

 Of the 1.5 million entrants, some 50,000 with the highest PSAT/NMSQT® Selection Index scores (critical reading + mathematics + writing skills scores) qualify for recognition in the National Merit® Scholarship Program.
-In September, these high scorers are notified through their schools that they have qualified as either a Commended Student or Semifinalist. back to top
+In September, these high scorers are notified through their schools that they have qualified as either a Commended Student or Semifinalist.
+Beginning with the 2015 administration of the newly designed PSAT/NMSQT, Selection Index scores will be calculated by doubling the sum of the Reading, Writing and Language, and Math Test scores. back to top

 In late September, more than two-thirds (about 34,000) of the approximately 50,000 high scorers on the PSAT/NMSQT® receive Letters of Commendation in recognition of their outstanding academic promise.
 Commended Students are named on the basis of a nationally applied Selection Index score that may vary from year to year and is typically below the level required for participants to be named Semifinalists in their respective states.
 Although Commended Students do not continue in the competition for National Merit® Scholarships, some of these students do become candidates for Special Scholarships sponsored by corporations and businesses. back to top